StuntsPT/Snakemake_hands_on/README.md

 # Snakemake_hands_on
-A repository fo rthe snakemake tutorial
+A repository for the snakemake tutorial